torson/knock-port/README.extended.md

 It checks if the request payload matches an app name and access key in the configuration file.
 If there's a match, it opens the HTTPS port for client IP for a limited duration as specified in the configuration.
 After a valid HTTPS request it opens up the service port for client IP.
 The server manages open port "sessions" and automatically closes the port for the client IP after the duration expires.

 There are 3 ports involved in the basic setup :
-1. HTTP port: for step-1, stealthy - On the firewall level it responds only with the TCP initialization phase packets (SYN and ACK).
-Only single-TCP-packet requests are allowed and only those that are `POST /_CONFIGURED_PATH_` requests, which blocks all blind brute-force and random rouge requests on the firewall level so they don't even get to the webserver.
-The HTTP response is blocked, so the HTTP client doesn't get the actual response - it just waits till timeout .
-A valid request (POST request with a valid secret key for step-1) opens up HTTPS port for that client IP.
+1. HTTP port: for step-1, path-filtered - On the firewall level we only allow the TCP initialization packets and `POST /_CONFIGURED_PATH_` requests up to 500 bytes, which blocks blind brute-force and random rogue requests before they reach the web server.
+Valid requests complete the TCP flow and receive the HTTP response from KnockPort.
 One needs to know the exact `/_CONFIGURED_PATH_` to get through.
 This can be obtained on the network if the attacker does packet sniffing on the same network where a valid HTTP request happens
 2. HTTPS port: for step-2, closed by default, opened only for a time window (configured with `step2_https_duration`) for the client IP after a valid HTTP request.
 A valid request (POST request with a valid secret key for step-2) opens up service port for that client IP.
 As the request is HTTPS, packet sniffing by an attacker will not reveal either request path or the secret key for step-2.
 3. service port: closed by default , opened only for a time window (configured with `duration`) for the client IP after a valid HTTPS request was made.